Accessibility: 9 Myths and Pushbacks, And How to Answer Them

 Here is the thing: you don’t need a top-down mandate to start.
 As a designer, you are already in a position to bring change from the bottom up.
 You can start a grassroots movement.
 And let it grow.
 And that’s exactly what the last part is about.

-Designers, YOU can start a grassroots movement
+Designers, YOU can start an accessibility grassroots movement

 We often think that change needs to come from the top.
 Leadership buys in.
 A mandate comes down.
 Everyone follows.
 But that’s not the only way it works.